Academic Year Live-In

 Duty Hours

 The Resident Assistant is expected to be available for a minimum of four nights per week and is required to serve scheduled weekday and weekend duty.
-During duty shifts, the Resident Assistant is required to remain in the building from 6 p.m. to 7 a.m.
-RAs also conduct periodic rounds of the building.
-The frequency of duty will vary from building to building, due to size of staff.
+During duty shifts, the RA is required to remain in the building from 9 p.m. to 12 a.m. and on campus until 9 p.m. the next day unless otherwise communicated.
+RA’s also conduct periodic rounds of the building.
+The frequency of duty will vary from building to building due the size of staff.

 Leaves and Absence from Campus

-Resident Assistants are expected to be on assignment whenever the residence halls are open, including a few days before the halls are opened and the last day of closing.
-A select few residence halls are open during academic breaks and staff assigned to work in these buildings are expected to participate in staffing during these periods.
+Resident Assistants are expected to be on assignment whenever the residence halls are open, including a few days before the halls are opened, the last day of closing, and the day after graduation.
+A select few groups are permitted to stay on campus during academic breaks.
+Any staff assigned to work during these breaks are expected to fulfill their assigned duties.
 Exceptions to the standard leave policy must be cleared in advance with your respective supervisor.

 Weekends